-Site ACTION ID ISSUE / OPPORTUNITY TO BE ADDRESSED KEY ACTION(S) NUMBERING INDICATES ORDER OF PREFERENCE PARTNERS (LEAD=BOLD) SUPPORTING PARTNERS RESOURCE IMPLICATIONS AND POTENTIAL SOURCES OF RESOURCING TIMESCALE - SH: 1-3 YRS MED: 3- 5 YRS LNG 5-10 YRS PRIORITY - DEPENDING ON OVERALL IMPACT Skipton LMS Pitch Foot-12 The site requires a new clubhouse and ancillary facility, which could then be utilised by the nearby Sandylands pitches.
+Site ACTION ID ISSUE / OPPORTUNITY TO BE ADDRESSED KEY ACTION(S) NUMBERING INDICATES ORDER OF PREFERENCE PARTNERS (LEAD=BOLD) SUPPORTING PARTNERS RESOURCE IMPLICATIONS AND POTENTIAL SOURCES OF RESOURCING TIMESCALE - SH: 1-3 YRS MED: 3-5 YRS LNG 5-10 YRS PRIORITY - DEPENDING ON OVERALL IMPACT Skipton LMS Pitch Foot-12 The site requires a new clubhouse and ancillary facility, which could then be utilised by the nearby Sandylands pitches.
 Both pitches are also in need of improved maintenance programmes and investment in the quality of the provision.
-A recent acquisition of the site provides opportunity for development and facility improvement. full- sized football pitch CDC Skipton LMS Seniors Skipton FC Juniors FA Officer time to negotiate sports output from planned developments.
+A recent acquisition of the site provides opportunity for development and facility improvement.
+CDC Skipton LMS Seniors Skipton FC Juniors FA Officer time to negotiate sports output from planned developments.
 FA support for maintenance training and equipment.
 Short High

 Site ACTION ID ISSUE / OPPORTUNITY TO BE ADDRESSED KEY ACTION(S) NUMBERING INDICATES ORDER OF PREFERENCE PARTNERS (LEAD=BOLD) SUPPORTING PARTNERS RESOURCE IMPLICATIONS AND POTENTIAL SOURCES OF RESOURCING TIMESCALE - SH: 1-3 YRS MED: 3- 5 YRS LNG 5-10 YRS PRIORITY - DEPENDING ON OVERALL IMPACT Skipton RFC Rug-4 The club is looking to develop the drainage on the third pitch, having recently undertaken an extensive drainage improvement project on the 2nd pitch.
 The club will need to improve the maintenance programme to balance the projected growth of the club.
-The pitches across the site (including Sandylands) cannot be managed efficiently in winter due to the lack of floodlights.
-Develop and use a maintenance equipment bank, shared with the other clubs in the district and funded from sources such as the Sport England Pitch Improvement Fund Install side lighting or invest in temporary floodlighting, to allow flexible training use of all the land at the site Undertake the draining improvement project on the 3rd team pitch Skipton Rugby Club RFU CDC RFU funding and support for maintenance equipment bank.
+The pitches across the site (including Sandylands) cannot be managed efficiently in winter due to the lack of floodlights. maintenance equipment bank, shared with the other clubs in the district and funded from sources such as the Sport England Pitch Improvement Fund 2.
+Install side lighting or RFU RFU funding and support for maintenance equipment bank.
 RFU funding for lights and drainage improvement Medium Low

 Site ACTION ID ISSUE / OPPORTUNITY TO BE ADDRESSED KEY ACTION(S) NUMBERING INDICATES ORDER OF PREFERENCE PARTNERS (LEAD=BOLD) SUPPORTING PARTNERS RESOURCE IMPLICATIONS AND POTENTIAL SOURCES OF RESOURCING TIMESCALE - SH: 1-3 YRS MED: 3-5 YRS LNG 5-10 YRS PRIORITY - DEPENDING ON OVERALL IMPACT Skipton Town FC Foot-13 The pitch was identified as having a loss of grass cover and issues with worms and weeds.
 An improved maintenance programme is required in order to develop the pitch, which has the potential to be a high quality site.
-Work with the FA and CDC to fund and develop a equipment bank for maintenance machinery and benefit from additional maintenance training, to be supported by the FA Skipton Town FC FA CDC Officer time and consultancy costs to undertake feasibility study.
+Work with the FA and CDC to fund and develop a equipment bank for maintenance machinery and benefit from additional maintenance training, to be supported by the FA Town FC Officer time and consultancy costs to undertake feasibility study.
 Medium Low South Craven School Foot-14 The school has a full size 3G but it has no floodlights and therefore has very little community use capacity.
 Adding floodlights would have a significant positive impact on provision in the area and would provide a large amount of additional football capacity for a relatively small investment.
 Undertake a feasibility study for new floodlights at the site, understanding the current planning issues with local residents.
 If viable then negotiate increased access for community clubs FA CDC South Craven School FA and officer time to negotiate on planning issues.
 FA funding for floodlights if successful Short to Medium High